monolayer/monorepo/packages/sdk/docs/guide/bucket.md

 ## Development environment

-A docker container for the dev environment is launched with [`npx workloads start dev`](./../reference/cli/start-dev.md)
+A docker container for the dev environment is launched with [`npx monolayer start dev`](./../reference/cli/start-dev.md)

-You can stop it with [`npx workloads stop dev`](./../reference/cli/stop-dev.md).
+You can stop it with [`npx monolayer stop dev`](./../reference/cli/stop-dev.md).

 After the container is started: